Category Archives: Illinois

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-Land that has never ever been specifically surveyed, or a piece that is being divided, will require a study to find the new edges and lot lines in Illinois, which must be permanently noted so they will certainly never ever end up being lost.
+Land that has never ever been exactly checked, or an item that is being divided, will certainly need a survey to situate the new corners and also great deal lines in Illinois, which must be permanently noted so they will certainly never end up being shed.

 Consider these guidelines when making the all important selection of one of the available lots for sale.